 Training

-EUROTAST is embarking on an ambitious educational programme for its PhD students working across multiple disciplines.
-Rather than focussing primarily on international conferences as a platform for learning and presentation, the network will use its symposia programme as an opportunity to integrate complimentary training on the nuances of exploring this history, in addition to formal skills development.
-The programme includes:
+EUROTAST embarked on an ambitious educational programme for its PhD students working across multiple disciplines.
+Rather than focussing primarily on international conferences as a platform for learning and presentation, the network used its symposia programme as an opportunity to integrate complimentary training on the nuances of exploring this history, in addition to formal skills development.
+The programme included:

 • 13/06/12 – Starting and finishing a PhD: Overview workshop detailing formal logistics and requirements for the completions of a doctoral thesis, within the context of an EU Initial Training Network.